Stock Trading Platform

 Ideate

-We created new components with a focus on delivering “bite sized” bits of information without leaving the homepage.
-I explored ways for users to interact with the content such as side sheets, illustrated steps, and card flips.
+We created new components with a focus on delivering “bite sized” bits of information without leaving the main page.
+I explored ways for users to interact with the content through side sheets, illustrated steps, and card flips.

-ILLUSTRATED STEPS - A component used for breaking down a process into manageable easy to follow steps that help users decide to take action.
+ILLUSTRATED STEPS - A component used for breaking down a process into easy-to-follow steps that help users decide to take action.

 CONTENT QUILT - This versatile component allows up to 10 cards made up of the section title, informational cards, illustrations, and links to side sheets or new pages.